aviaviavi/homepage/posts/2017-08-25-haskell-dbs-and-musicbrainz.markdown

 ## Easy database access with Haskell and postgresql-simple

 Working with a database can be a challenging task for newcomers to Haskell.
+For me, it became a non trivial hurdle on the road to productivity with the language.
-It was for me, anyway.
-With libraries like persistent, unfamiliar Template Haskell combined with the complex types involved ramped the learning curve making it was hard to get much done.
+With libraries like persistent, unfamiliar Template Haskell combined with the complex types involved ramped the learning curve making it hard to get much done.

-I found myself needing to write a script to import some data from a data dump file into postgres (It was a dump of artists from [musicbrainz](https://musicbrainz.org/) if you're interested).
+I recently found myself needing to write a script to import some data from a data dump file into postgresql (It was a dump of artists from [musicbrainz](https://musicbrainz.org/) if you're interested).
 This time, I gave `postgrseql-simple` a shot and it was surprisingly easy to use!
 My script ended up being small and quick to write.
 If you find yourself just needing a simple and straightforward way to talk to a database, it's a great choice.
+I'll give a brief intro to what I did here, and maybe it can help others get the ball rolling for their own projects.

 Mapping a data type to a database table and getting a connection is easy: